-The following table sets forth information (as of the date indicated) as to all persons or groups known to Tellurian to be beneficial owners of more than 5% of issued and outstanding shares of Preferred Stock as of April 30, 2020.
+The following table sets forth information (as of the date indicated) as to all persons or groups known to Tellurian to be beneficial owners of more than 5% of issued and outstanding shares of Preferred Stock as of May 8, 2020.

-Name and Address of Beneficial Holder Shares Beneficially Owned Percent of Class (a) BDC Oil and Gas Holdings, LLC 12011 Sunset Hills Road 6,123,782 (b) 100.0%

-Reston, Virginia 20190
+Name and Address of Beneficial Holder Shares Beneficially Owned Percent of Class (a) BDC Oil and Gas Holdings, LLC 6,123,782 (b) 100.0% 12011 Sunset Hills Road Reston, Virginia 20190

-- Based on a total of 6,123,782 shares of Preferred Stock outstanding as of April 30, 2020. (a) - On March 21, 2018, Tellurian entered into a preferred stock purchase agreement with BDC Oil and Gas Holdings, LLC ("Bechtel Holdings"), a Delaware limited (b) liability company and an affiliate of Bechtel, pursuant to which Bechtel Holdings purchased, and Tellurian sold and issued to Bechtel Holdings, 6,123,782 shares of Preferred Stock.
+- (a) Based on a total of 6,123,782 shares of Preferred Stock outstanding as of May 8, 2020. - (b) On March 21, 2018, Tellurian entered into a preferred stock purchase agreement with BDC Oil and Gas Holdings, LLC ("Bechtel Holdings"), a Delaware limited liability company and an affiliate of Bechtel, pursuant to which Bechtel Holdings purchased, and Tellurian sold and issued to Bechtel Holdings, 6,123,782 shares of Preferred Stock.
 In exchange for the Preferred Stock, Bechtel agreed to discharge \$50 million in liabilities associated with detailed engineering services for the Driftwood Project.